ArnavGV/VLSI_Arch/README.md

 Simulate a CISC processor - MIN - as modelled in Nick Tredennick's Microprocesor Logic Design.
 And run a simple program to load values from memory, operate on them and store them back.

 ## Lab 7
 Add a custom instruction to sum all elements in an array.
-Flowcharts created an control words added to MIN Processor created earlier
+Flowcharts created and control words added to MIN Processor

 ## Lab 8
 Simulate Execute stage of a 5 stage RISC V pipelined processor.
 ISA: RV32I